sassoftware/sas-viya-sdk-js/documentation/docs/faq.md

 ## How is authentication handled by the SAS Content SDK?

-The SAS Content SDK can either connect as guest or as a credentialed user, controlled by the `authenticationType` attribute on [ContentAreaElement](api/ContentAreaElement.md#authenticationtype-string).
+The SAS Content SDK can either connect as guest or as a credentialed user, controlled by the `authenticationType` attribute on most components.
+See [authenticationType](api/LogonWrapperProps.md#authenticationType).

 ### Guest
 Connecting as guest requires that the SAS Viya server be setup to [allow for guest access](getting-started.md#allow-guest-access).
 The authentication happens automatically, without any intervention by the user.